-C-Suite leaders are the obvious top of the food chain for any new technology initiative.
-These individuals lead the strategic helm and help define tactical goals to ensure smooth and secure operational success.
+C-Suite leaders are at the top of the food chain for technology initiatives.
+These individuals take the strategic helm and define tactical goals for smooth and secure operational success.

-CIOs and CTOs are instrumental in selecting and deploying enterprise-wide IT tools.
-Still, they’re increasingly expected to help define and optimize the specialized, but smaller toolsets of business units, departments, and teams.
+CIOs are instrumental in selecting and deploying enterprise-wide IT tools.
+On top of this, they’re increasingly expected to help define and optimize the specialized toolsets of smaller business units, departments, and teams.

-Engaging executive technology leadership is critical for SaaS management because top-tier representation is necessary if you hope to gain any footing for introducing a new or improved application management process.
+Engaging CIOs is critical for SaaS management because top-tier representation is necessary if you hope to gain footing for introducing new or improved application management processes.

-Here are some ways to garner CIO or CTO support for your SaaS management initiatives:
+Here are some ways to garner CIO support for your SaaS management initiatives:

-- Highlight the cost-saving potential from better contract negotiations and improved license management.
+- Highlight the cost-saving potential of better contract negotiations and improved license management.